DUNE/lesson-template/_episodes/01-How-to-make-a-lesson.md

 > At this point you should stop following their instructions and start using our template to avoid overwriting DUNE specific items.
 {: .caution}

+---

-## Then import this template.
+## Then import this template into a new area in your account with your new name

-### You can try using the Github importer

--  Make certain you have a personal github site

-- Use [GitHub’s importer](https://github.com/new/import) to make a copy of this repo in your own GitHub account.

-This failed for us when we did it live.

-### Or you can make a clone and give it your new name as follows
+### Recommended method: make a clone and give it your new name

 1. Make certain you have a personal github site
-2. make a new repo on the github site:  `https://github.com/<yourname>?tab=repositories` by hitting the new button and entering the new name
+2. Make a new repo on the github site:  `https://github.com/<yourname>?tab=repositories` by hitting the New button and entering the new name
 3. Do the following git commands on your local machine
     ~~~
+    # make a copy with your new name
     git clone https://github.com/dune/lesson-template.git <yournewlessonname>
     cd <yournewlessonname>
+    # tell git that it is attached to the empty repository you just set up in step 2.
     git remote set-url origin https://github.com/<yourname>>/<yournewlessonname>.git
+    # push it back to git
     git push
     ~~~